KqSMea8/AirplayServer/README.md

 # Usage

-For now, there aren't many options.
-Just start the executable and a new AirPlay mirror target device will appear in the network.
+Start the airplay_server executable and an AirPlay mirror target device will appear in the network.
+At the moment, these options are implemented:
+-n Name: Specify the network name of the AirPlay server
+-b: Hide the black background behind the video

 # Authors